dutchTender/TaskTracker-AngulaApp/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

-Road Map: looking to upgrade to angular 17 for features to integrate and refactor - signals, new testing framework Jest, stand-alone modules
+Road Map: looking to upgrade to angular 17 for features to integrate and refactor - signals, new testing framework Jest, stand-alone modules (should also make unit testing simpler)